Weekend Wander: Dent du Chat

 For more information: http://www.altituderando.com/Molard-Noir-1452m-et-Dent-du-Chat

-Please comment below if ch are easily accessible from Lyon !
+Please comment below if you know any good hikes that are easily accessible from Lyon!